3. What are you allowed to do if someone is using your body without your permission?

 You are allowed to stop them, and you are allowed to ask for help to stop them.
 Three caveats:

-Are you allowed to murder a person using your body without your permission?
+1. Are you allowed to murder a person using your body without your permission?
 No.

-If the person using your body without your permission is threatening your life, are you allowed to kill them in self-defense?
+2. If the person using your body without your permission is threatening your life, are you allowed to kill them in self-defense?
 Yes.
 As a last resort, killing in self-defense is not murder.

 If the person passes away after being separated from your body because their body is not able to sustain itself, it is important to note that this death is as natural and fair as death can be.
 The most natural death is the death a person faces when their body is unable to sustain itself.
 We often think about natural death occurring at old age, but natural death from the body's inability to sustain itself can happen at any age—that's why young people still die every day from heart attacks, lung failure, kidney failure, liver failure, muscle dystrophy, cancer, etcetera.
 Natural death is not murder.

 On the whole, is it compassionate/kind/good to help another person in need when you are able?
 Absolutely.
 But should you ever be forced to bodily serve another person against your will?
 No.